-Extreme ownership.
-What does it mean?
-Taking responsibility for everything and anything that enters your realm.
-Holding yourself accountable and allowing yourself to have control over every situation.
+Extreme Ownership - To take responsibility and hold yourself accountable.
 To own everything in your world and blame no one else allows you to lead your best life.

 Admit your own mistakes and plan a way to overcome them.
 Your mistakes are your own and it is your job to improve your ways to create a better situation in the future.
 Although there may have been forces out of your control, you blame no one because you are still a variable that can be improved.

 Simplify the plan.
-Plans almost never work out 100%, so we must have simple plans to easily adapt and adjust.
-When the plan is simple, the entire team will understand and can adapt when quick changes are necessary.
+Plans almost never work out 100%, so we must have simple plans to easily pivot.
+When the plan is simple, we can adapt when quick changes are necessary.

 “Good leaders don’t make excuses.
 Instead, they figure out a way to get it done.” -Jocko Willink